 Their true nature is existing in His sight and for Him.
 In this very way the second aspect that characterizes Angels is also explained: they are God’s messengers.
 They bring God to men, they open heaven and thus open earth.
 Precisely because they are with God, they can also be very close to man.

+Like an angel to others Indeed, God is closer to each one of us than we ourselves are.
+The Angels speak to man of what constitutes his true being, of what in his life is so often concealed and buried.
+They bring him back to himself, touching him on God’s behalf.
+In this sense, we human beings must also always return to being angels to one another – angels who turn people away from erroneous ways and direct them always, ever anew, to God.
 If the ancient Church called Bishops “Angels” of their Church, she meant precisely this: Bishops themselves must be men of God, they must live oriented to God.
 “Multum orat pro populo” – “Let them say many prayers for the people”, the Breviary of the Church says of holy Bishops.
 The Bishop must be a man of prayer, one who intercedes with God for human beings.
 The more he does so, the more he also understands the people who are entrusted to him and can become an angel for them – a messenger of God who helps them to find their true nature by themselves, and to live the idea that God has of them.

 St Michael: making a space for God in the world